-In FY 2018 the FCRHA may MTW block grant funds to pay for security deposits for families entering into the Bridging Affordability program.
+In FY 2016 the FCRHA will use MTW block grant funds to pay for security deposits for families entering into the Bridging Affordability program.
 These families often find it difficult to pay these initial expenses.
 Northern Virginia Family Services and the other organizations working with these families will determine those most needing security deposits to help them transition to affordable housing.
 The FCRHA anticipates that this activity will allow the County to provide affordable housing choice to up to 100 families each year, while at the same time assisting these families with their self-sufficiency needs.